 - Use of catheters, a surgical mesh or other foreign objects

 - Systemic health issues that could make your body more prone to inflammation and infection:

 - Immune system disorders

 - Chronic allergies

 - Chronic stress

 While I believe that attacking a chronic issue requires a holistic approach, it’s the answer that neither patients nor physicians like to hear.

-Unfortunately, we live in the era of immediate gratification.
-Everything is faster than ever before and we demand same from our healthcare.
+Unfortunately, we live in an era of immediate gratification.
+Everything is faster than ever before and we demand the same from our healthcare.
 Patients are looking for quick solutions and a pill that could cure it all.
 Once acute symptoms are gone, many patients rush to return to their comfortable lives and unhealthy habits.